readmeio/oas/README.md

 require('oas/tooling')
 ```

+> To use a compiled version of this offering within a browser, you can load `oas/.tooling`

 Components available are the following:

 * `oas/tooling`: An OAS class can help you discover operations within a large OpenAPI file.